woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/raster2pgsql.rst

         AS rast;

-   To create a new raster table based on an existing raster table but with a different projection, use ``ST_Transform()``.
+   To create a new raster table based on an existing raster table but with a different projection, use :command:`ST_Transform()`.
 If no projection algorithm is specified, *NearestNeighbor* is used by default.
 The following example will use the Bilinear algorithm.

    .. note::